secureboard10/libsecureboard/README.md

 ## Uploading

-After creating the Certificates they have to be uploaded to the Device:
+After creating the certificates they have to be uploaded to the device:

    ```
    # Assuming sb-relayd is running in default configuration